About Valparai Tourist Places Or Places to visit in Valparai City

 Mr. G.A.
 Carver Marsh was born on 13-08-1862 & Died on 18-02-1934 (who is the Father of Valparai Hills) His statue exists in the Pollachi.
 Valparai ghat road, Kavarkal Estate.
 From here one can see the beautiful scenic beauties which include the huge Velonie Valley and the Parambikulam Reservoir.

 Grass Hills is about 26km from Valparai.
 The best tourist attraction will be the unique Shola forests at Grass Hills.
 Contact District forest Officer: Phone: 04259-235385

 Karamalai Annai Vellankanni Church

-Karamalai Annai Vellankanni Church is about 8km from Valparai.
+Karamalai Annai Vellankanni Church is about 8km from Valparai Town.
 Lot of miracles happened by Vellankanni Matha.
 Festival takes place every year during September 8th.
 New church was built in the year 2003.
 A place to enjoy spiritual peaceful environment.
 Many people visit the Church daily.
 Phone: 04253-222381

 Koozhangal River is situated very near to Valparai in the Valparai-Sirikundra main Road.
 On the river bank beautiful pebbles are seen and it will attract many tourists.

 Loam's View Point is situated at the nineth harpin bend with vie point facilities.
 Named as Loam's View point as Mr. Mathew Loam was the first person who has marked the road in 1886 from Aliyar to Sirikundra.
 Still the same road is being used by the public.
 Contact District Forest Officer

 One of the oldest teak trees more than 500 years old is still alive in Shekalmudi forest area of Valparai Taluk, which measures 90 feet height and 23.5 feet girth.

 "The Pollution free heavenly land" is located above 800 feet from the sea level on the Anamalai mountain range.